Why don’t most Jewish people see Jesus?

 God has been hiding His face from Israel and has caused a partial and temporary hardening of the Jewish heart to the gospel.

-Some reading that will question if that statement is biblical.
+Some reading this may question if that statement is biblical.
 But it is.
 It’s a difficult truth, and we need to know what the Bible says about it.
 How has God hidden His face, and why?

 God’s Hidden Face

 When the time came to enter the promised land, the Lord revealed to Moses Israel’s future (Deut.
 31:16-18).
-In Canaan, Israel would fall again into idolatry and forsake the Lord, and because of this, God would hide His face from Israel, and the nation would be consumed with evils and troubles.
+In Canaan, Israel would fall again into idolatry and forsake the Lord.
+Because of this, God would hide His face from Israel, and the nation would be consumed with evils and troubles.

 God’s Hiddenness in Isaiah